 Emma loved good food.
 But she was stuck on bland food, the foods “she was allowed” – the ones that hopefully wouldn’t start off an IBS flare-up.
 But that was never certain.

 Her dream was to have a fitted kitchen.
+And no IBS.

-A room that was spacious, full of light and beautiful doors and drawers.
+She wanted a room that was spacious, full of light and beautiful doors and drawers.
 A fantastic quartz counter.
 And an island that family and friends could sit around while she cooked.

 Emma looked into prices of her dream kitchen.
 She had read that a kitchen overhaul could cost anywhere between £10,000 and £30,000.
 It was something she’d been wanting for a long time.